fansuregrin/RAUNE-Net/README.md

 # RAUNE-Net
-A Residual and Attention Powered Underwater Image Enhancement Method.
+A Residual and Attention-Driven Underwater Image Enhancement Method.

 ## 🤗Abstract
 > Underwater image enhancement (UIE) poses challenges due to distinctive properties of the underwater environment, including low contrast, high turbidity, visual blurriness, and color distortion.
 In recent years, the application of deep learning has quietly revolutionized various areas of scientific research, including UIE.
 However, existing deep learning-based UIE methods generally suffer from issues of weak robustness and limited adaptability.
-In this paper, inspired by residual and attention mechanisms, we propose a more reliable and reasonable UIE network called *RAUNE-Net* by employing residual learning of high-level features at the network's bottle-neck and two aspects of attention manipulations in the down-sampling procedure.
+In this paper, inspired by residual and attention mechanisms, we propose a more reliable and reasonable UIE network called *RAUNE-Net* ([rɔ:ni net]) by employing residual learning of high-level features at the network's bottle-neck and two aspects of attention manipulations in the down-sampling procedure.
 Furthermore, we have collected and created two datasets specifically designed for evaluating UIE methods, which contains different types of underwater distortions and degradations.
 The experimental validation demonstrate that our method obtains promising objective performance and consistent visual results across various underwater image test-sets compared to other eight UIE methods.

 ## 🛖Datasets
 We used 1 dataset for training and 4 full-reference datasets and 3 non-reference datasets for testing.
 You can download these datasets by clicking links below.